MNFaust/Shodan/README.md

         |___\___/|_|    |____/|_| |_|\___/ \__,_|\__,_|_| |_|
         By: Joshua Faust
 ##
-### Search for anything using the Shodan Pyhton API.
+### Search for anything using the Shodan Python API.
 This program was specifically designed to ease in the search and storing of data to text files for IoT device research.

 ## Usage